The Morning After

 Oh, I give up.

-Stay tuned for part 2 of Threads: “Moriah” in which I look at Jack is Back, Castiel as the voice of reason, Sam finally speaking candidly to God, the possibilities unleashed from Hell, running away and the unexpected humor of the episode!
+Keep Going with Part 2 of Threads: “Moriah” in which I look at Jack is Back, Castiel as the voice of reason, Sam finally speaking candidly to God, the possibilities unleashed from Hell, running away and the unexpected humor of the episode!

 Please add your thoughts below, then catch up on my prior season 14 "Threads" reviews, and all my other reviews and articles since season 8, by going to my Writer Page!